qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorcreation.rst

 Points to path
 --------------

-Converts a point layer to a line layer, by joining points in an order defined by a field in the input point layer (if the order field is a date/time field, the format must be specified).
+Converts a point layer to a line layer, by joining points in an order defined by an expression or a field in the input point layer (if the order field is a date/time field, the format must be specified).

 Points can be grouped by a field to distinguish line features.